amitesh786/Poker-Planning/README.md

 Poker Planning web application developed using JavaScript, HTML, and CSS - Developed by Amitesh Singh.

 ## Requirements
 - Node.js and npm installed globally on your machine.
-[Download Node.js](https://nodejs.org).

 ## Step 1: Install the package
 - Go to the root folder and run: